Williams Street

-Williams Street Productions, LLC, formerly known as Ghost Planet Industries, LLC, is an American animation and live action television production studio owned by the Warner Bros.
-Television Group division of Warner Bros., a unit of Warner Bros.
+Williams Street Productions, LLC, formerly known as Cartoon Network Productions and Ghost Planet Industries, is an American animation and live action television production studio owned by The Cartoon Network, Inc., a unit of Warner Bros.
 Discovery.
-The studio is the in-house production arm of Cartoon Network's nighttime programming block Adult Swim.
-Mike Lazzo and Keith Crofford of The Cartoon Network, Inc. oversaw operations for the building for most of its existence.
+The studio is the in-house production arm of Cartoon Network and mainly produces content for its nighttime programming block Adult Swim.
+Mike Lazzo and Keith Crofford oversaw operations for the building for most of its existence.

 On December 16, 2019, co-founder Lazzo retired from the company, with business partner and co-founder Crofford retiring the following year.
 Michael Ouweleen was named president of Adult Swim on April 29, 2020 as well as The Cartoon Network, Inc. from November 27, 2019 to July 1, 2020 and since May 13, 2022.

 History

-In 1976, Ted Turner bought the building and used it for his own television station, WTCG.
+In 1976, Ted Turner bought a building at 1065 Williams Street NW in Atlanta, Georgia, using it for his own television station, WTCG.
 This new channel was the result of a recent UHF takeover.
+The facility began as a carpet factory and was purchased by Turner as overflow offices for, among other things, set building and woodworking facilities.
 In December 1976, the first WTCG signal was beamed via satellite to its four cable systems located around Georgia.
-This broadcast was the first use of non-pay-service satellite transmission, an innovation that would come to revolutionize basic cable nationwide.

-Starting out as a minor local channel, the station grew into success and was re-launched as WTBS in 1979, Turner having bought the call sign from MIT's low-power student-run Technology Broadcasting System FM station.
+Starting out as a minor local channel, the station grew into success and was re-launched as WTBS in 1979, Turner bought the call sign from MIT's low-power student-run Technology Broadcasting System FM station.
 Then, after a five-year period, WTBS was renamed TBS Superstation.
 During this time, Turner also created CNN, a 24-hour news network.
 Both became the standard for cable providers by the late 80s.
 Due to this success, the studio building became too small to operate as a headquarters.
 A new campus was built across the street for the expanding Turner empire.
-Upon completion, Turner launched Cartoon Network to showcase their recent acquisitions of the vast Metro-Goldwyn-Mayer (MGM) and Hanna-Barbera library of cartoons, operated by newly formed division The Cartoon Network, Inc.

-When Cartoon Network moved out of the Williams Street building, they kept ownership, using it as a storage facility.
+Upon completion, Turner launched Cartoon Network to showcase their recent acquisitions of the vast Metro-Goldwyn-Mayer (MGM) and Hanna-Barbera library of cartoons, operated by newly formed division The Cartoon Network, Inc. When Cartoon Network moved out of the Williams Street building, they kept ownership, using it as a storage facility.
 Although no longer its main purpose, to this day, it houses all the show tapes for Turner Networks.
-Appointed to run the building were veteran Turner employees such as Keith Crofford, Andy Merrill, and former mail-room employee Mike Lazzo.
-Certain duties were eventually controlled by the trio at Williams Street.
-One of their most important early tasks was producing host segments for The Moxy Pirate Show (later The Moxy Show).
+The current name of the company originates from the location of its headquarters building.
+The street is named for early Atlanta settler Ammi Williams.